komuw/sewer/docs/README.md

 options have been added, and more of both additional features and breaking changes lie ahead.

-PYTHON compatibility: 3.5 is nominally still supported, though a couple things keep trying to sneak in (f-strings and trailing commas on certain argument lists) that will cause 3.5 to error.
-Adding multiple Python versions to the CI is on the ToDo list, but it may take a while.
-For now, please report issues and they'll be dealt with as moles are.  <wink>
+PYTHON compatibility: 3.5 is nominally still supported, and with assistance from Github's multi-version Python linting I've caught a couple things.
+I believe that the main code is 3.5 clean, but there are a few legacy DNS drivers that may not run under 3.5.
+For 0.8.3 I will fix any reported 3.5 issues, but I suspect this will be the last release to promies that.

 sewer maintainer @mmaney can often be found on freenode in ##sewer for those who remember IRC.
 Don't ask to ask!